http4k/www/src/website/content/commercial-terms.md

 a) http4k will invoice Customer for any additional Customer Hosts beyond pre-paid quantities at the then-current rates
 b) All additional Hosts purchased shall be co-terminated through the end of the original Subscription period

-5.3 All payments will be made in accordance with the payment schedule and the method of payment set forth in the Pricing.
+5.3 All payments will be made in accordance with the payment schedule and the method of payment set forth in the applicable Quote or Order.
 If not otherwise specified, (a) http4k will invoice Customer with respect to Fees up-front, for each term of the Customer's subscription (as applicable), and (b) payments will be due within thirty (30) days of Customer's receipt of correct invoice.
-Except as expressly set forth in this Agreement, all Fees paid and/or due hereunder (including any prepaid amounts) are non-refundable, including without limitation if this Agreement is terminated in accordance with Section 6 below.
-If Customer terminates this Agreement pursuant to Section 6.2 within 45 calendar days from receipt of the initial invoice for the Licensed Materials, http4k will refund all Fees paid hereunder.
+Except as expressly set forth in this Agreement, all Fees paid and/or due hereunder ( including any prepaid amounts) are non-cancellable and non-refundable, including without limitation if this Agreement is terminated in accordance with Section 6 below.

 5.4 Any unpaid fees are subject to a finance charge of four percent (4%) per annum above the Bank of England base rate, calculated daily, or the maximum permitted by law, whichever is lower, plus all expenses of collection, including reasonable legal costs.
 Fees under this Agreement are exclusive of all taxes, including Value Added Tax, sales, use, and similar taxes, if any.
 Customer agrees to pay such taxes (excluding taxes based on http4k's net income) unless Customer has provided http4k with a valid exemption certificate.
 In the case of any withholding requirements, Customer will pay any required withholding itself and will not reduce the amount paid to http4k on account thereof.